Skip to main content

 Fair wages

 As for wages, the Group complies with laws and regulations that set minimum wages in each country and pays reasonable salaries that allow employees to maintain a certain standard of living in accordance with the consumer price index of their country or region.
-In fiscal 2023, the average annual salary of Nomura Real Estate Holdings was 10.91 million yen.
+In fiscal year ended March 2025, the average annual salary of Nomura Real Estate Holdings was 11.83 million yen.

 Understanding and disseminating policies on labor standards